calltovijay/decagon/README.md

 ## Requirements

-Decagon is tested to work under Python 2 and Python 3.
+Decagon is tested to work under Python 3 and updated the requirements.txt accordingly.
+Please follow the steps given in Decagon_Algorithm_with_Synthetic_Dataset.ipynb notebook.

-Recent versions of Tensorflow, sklearn, networkx, numpy, and scipy are required.
-All the required packages can be installed using the following command:

-    $ pip install -r requirements.txt

 ## License